 1. Verify that the licensee is maintaining records of work hours for individuals who are subject to the work hour controls in 10 CFR 26.205 by reviewing a sample of work hour records.

-2. Verify that the licensee is maintaining records of shift schedules and shift cycles for individuals who are subject to the work hour controls in 10 CFR 26.205 by reviewing a sample of shift schedules and shift cycles.
+2. Verify that the licensee is maintaining records of shift schedules and shift cycles, or, for licensees implementing the requirements of § 26.205(d)(7), records of shift schedules and records showing the beginning and end times and dates of all averaging periods, for individuals who are subject to the work hour controls in 10 CFR 26.205, by reviewing a sample of shift schedules and shift cycles or averaging periods, as applicable.

 3. Verify that the licensee is maintaining documentation of waivers, including the basis for the waivers, by reviewing a sample of waivers.
 The basis must include the circumstances that necessitated the waiver, a statement of the scope of work and the time period for which the waiver is approved, and the bases for the determinations that (1) the waiver was necessary to mitigate or prevent a condition adverse to safety or to maintain site security and (2) there was a reasonable assurance that the individual would be able to safely and competently perform his or her duties during the additional work period for which the waiver was granted.